MontaServices/woocommerce-monta-checkout/readme.txt

 * Fixed issue with different shipping addresses and pickuppoints
 * Added support for preferred shipper and shipper display names
+* Added seperate tab for in store/ warehouse pickup

 #1.49